awaardenberg/training_material/BioInfoSummer_2018_KinSwingR.md

 ## 6                    ARGLU1|Q9NWB6|94|RTVSKRSSLDEKQKR::RTVSKRSSLDEKQKR
 ```

 What about the "::"?
 This is used to identify which target peptide was tested and the kinase-substrate matching was less than ```p_cut_pwm``` in ```swing```.
-This doesnt affect peptides with a single phosphosite, only those with more than one phosphosite.
+This doesn't affect peptides with a single phosphosite, only those with more than one phosphosite.

 **What does it look like?**